Investing in Residential Rental Property

 In Part I of this venture, I discussed some of the characteristics you must have to be a successful residential real estate landlord.
 If you haven’t read Part I, check it out before reading this one.
 If you have already read Part I and you know you are ready to try this new venture, then read on.
 If you have the characteristics already discussed then you have the foundation for a long career in real estate investing.

 I enjoy all facets of residential real estate investing, but the next part is what I really get excited about.
 While I enjoy putting the finishing touches on a house or duplex making it ready for my next tenant, I love the financial side of the business.
 All of the numbers I will be giving you are just guidelines as rental property prices range widely throughout the country as do expenses and income.
-The supply and demand of rental property, which effects the price of housing, also dictates your overall income and expense numbers.
+The supply and demand of rental property, which affects the price of housing, also dictates your overall income and expense numbers.
 Here, I will be giving you some general guidelines on the numbers you should be tuned into.

-The question of a down payment or using equity will be your first decision and may determine whether you can afford to get into rental property at this time.
-Banks will require that you come up cash or property equity to put into this venture, especially if this is your first purchase.
-A bank will usually require a 20% down payment on investment property or the equivalent of 20% in the form of equity.
+The question of a down payment or using equity will be your first decision and may determine whether you can afford to get into a rental property at this time.
+Banks will require that you come up with cash or property equity to put into this venture, especially if this is your first purchase.
+A bank will usually require a 20% down payment on an investment property or the equivalent of 20% in the form of equity.
 I’ll talk about cash down first.
 The 20% down payment will be figured from the purchase price or appraisal price whichever is less.

 Let’s say the property you have decided to purchase appraises for the same amount as you purchased it for, which is $150,000.
 The 20% down payment required equals $30,000.
 As you are aware, many people don’t have that kind of cash laying around so what’s the answer?
 Equity.
-If you own a house or other real estate there is a chance you have equity which could be used to help you finance your new purchase.
+If you own a house or other real estate there is a chance you have equity that could be used to help you finance your new purchase.
 Equity is the difference in the amount you owe on a property versus the value of the property.

 The difference may be enough to allow you to use this equity as additional collateral to complete the bank’s requirement.
 Of course, this comes with risk, as you are risking a property to buy another.
-This decision needs to be thoroughly thought out since your home or other valuable piece of property is at risk.
+This decision needs to be thoroughly thought out since your home or another valuable piece of property is at risk.

-PURCHASE PRICE / MONTHLY RENT AMOUNT – The 1% Rule
+Purchase Price / Monthly Rent Amount – The 1% Rule

 In general, I would like for you to think about the 1% Rule.
 This means that your monthly rent collected is equal to or more than 1% of the cost of the property.
 For example: Let’s say you are looking at a duplex and it costs $150,000 as mentioned above.
 Your rent from both units must be at least $1,500 per month to meet the 1% Rule.
 Assuming that you are 100% occupied, that comes to $18,000 per year in income.
 Of course, over time you may be 100% occupied at times, but not all the time.
-So loss of rent would be your first adjustment.
+So the loss of rent would be your first adjustment.

 In hot markets, you can remain 100% occupied much of the time, but never figure 100% occupancy in your calculations.
-You want to figure no higher than a 95% occupancy rate for your personal calculations and if you need to pursue financing, be aware that banker’s will use a 90% occupancy rate for their calculations.
+You want to figure no higher than a 95% occupancy rate for your personal calculations and if you need to pursue financing, be aware that bankers will use a 90% occupancy rate for their calculations.
 So, for this example, let’s use a 95% occupancy rate (also known as a 5% vacancy rate).
 Your annual projected income on this duplex is $18,000 x .95 which gives you $17,100 in income for the year.
 Next comes the actual expenses that are constant with rental property year after year.

 I want to start with the total expense figure because several of the expenses I will discuss will vary widely.
 Your 5% occupancy expense has already been deducted so you have a projected rental income figure to work with.
 As a general rule, you want your expenses to amount to no more than 35% of your total rent received.
 So let’s go back to our example: